Low-cost and abundant feedstock

 Rail access to Canada’s two largest ports

-Alberta’s efficient transportation systems allow access to North American and Asian markets.
+Alberta’s efficient transportation systems allow access across North American and Asian markets.

-Alberta’s competitive advantage comes from its low tax rates, lucrative incentives and business friendly policies
+Alberta’s competitive advantage comes from low tax rates, lucrative incentives and business-friendly policies

-Alberta’s corporate tax rate has dropped to 8% — the lowest in the country and competitive across North America
+Alberta’s corporate tax rate is 8% — the lowest in the country and competitive across North America.

 Alberta Petrochemicals Incentive Program

-Canada scores in the top 30 of the World Bank’s Political Stability Index (2019)
+Canada scores in the top 20 of the World Bank’s Political Stability Index.

 Lowest Tax Rate in Canada

-Home to the world’s first commercial-scale oil sands CCUS facility (Quest, 2015)
+Home to the world’s first commercial-scale oil sands CCUS facility.

-Nauticol will be the first company to produce net-zero blue methanol at a world scale
+Nauticol is the first company to produce net-zero blue methanol at a world scale.

 Talent and productivity